-1. Existing Software Licensing - Companies need to ensure that whether their existing license permit the software to be hosted via the cloud.
+1. Existing Software Licensing – Companies need to ensure that whether their existing license permits the software to be hosted via the cloud.
 As it might be technically feasible to host the already purchased software of the company in a Cloud environment but flexibility may create an issue at implementation state.

-2. Software Compatibility – There can be software which may not work in accordance with cloud.
+2. Software Compatibility – There can be software which may not work in accordance with the cloud.
 Which implies that before moving your existing software titles to a remote sever, make sure that the titles cope with the technology required to serve them.

 3. Verifying Usage: Companies should have the means to independently verify the usage, once titles/ platforms/ infrastructure are hosted in the cloud.

 4. Service Level Metrics: Speed of service and recovery from outage are considered to be two metrics that should be factored into any measurement criteria once a cloud service goes live.
 It needs to be monitored that the measurements thus determined is acceptable.